scipp/scipp/docs/reference/developer/getting-started.rst

   pip install -e .

 Above we used some of the ``cmake`` presets, but you may also call ``cmake`` without those for more control of the options.
-The crucial part if that the install must be performed into ``src/``.
+The crucial part is that the install must be performed into ``src/``.
 You can now use the editable install as usual, i.e., changes to Python files of Scipp are directly visibly when importing Scipp, without need for a new install.
 When making changes to the C++ side of Scipp, you will need to re-run the ``install`` target using ``cmake``, e.g.,